-The first 3D printed house and neighborhood in Latin America will be installed in four countries.
+The first 3D-printed house and neighborhood in Latin America will be installed in four countries.
 It is a project in which the firm Icon participates, with its Vulcan II machine, capable of printing a 3D house in less than 24 hours, according to its value proposition.

 Mexico, Haiti, El Salvador, and Bolivia were the countries chosen for this collaborative alliance, the firm Icon reported on its website.
-The review mentions the experience that New Story has had in these countries during the three recent years, in which it has served about 1,400 families with needs to have a roof.
+The review mentions the experience that New Story has had in these countries during the three recent years, in which it has served about 1,400 families with the need to have a roof.
 New Story is a non-profit organization that works for vulnerable populations in need of decent housing.